slendchat/guides/Linux/Time Sync.md

 `pool` line tells `ntpd` to sync time with a **group of public ntp server** These are DNS round-robin addresses.

-`iburst` tells NTP client to send a burst of 4-8
+`iburst` tells NTP client to send a burst of 4-8 packets